ianyu93/asset-allocation-system/README.md

 ## **Preface**

 This README documents the concept behind the project, the thought process in each step, how to setup the automated pipeline, and future plan for development.
+This project was expanded based on stock market analysis with LSTM and intermarket analysis.
+For more details about initial work, please refer to this [GitHub](https://github.com/ianyu93/stock-market-forecast).

 The repository consists of 2 folders: